snopan/dokku-githook/README.md

 The servers are written in golang and starts in the background as systemd services upon installation.
 The plugin also hosts a local http server for reload calls, while it's not exposed publicaly it will still take a port.

-During uninstallation, the plugin will stop and remove the systemd service and make request to github to remove all the created webhooks.
+During uninstallation, the plugin will stop and remove the systemd service and make requests to github to remove all the webhooks created.

 ## Getting Started
 First export all the environment varibles that are required.